antipatico/balatromobile/README.md

 Create a mobile version of Balatro from the Windows base version of the game.

-Python fork of [balatro-apk-maker](https://github.com/blake502/balatro-apk-maker) by [blake502](https://github.com/blake502) and friends.
-Compared to the original one, it is *NIX friendly, more modular, has patch versioning and does not need to download tools from the internet.
+Python rewrite of [balatro-apk-maker](https://github.com/blake502/balatro-apk-maker) by [blake502](https://github.com/blake502) and friends.
+Compared to the original one, it is *NIX friendly, more modular, has patch versioning and does not try to download and install tools from the internet.

 As of today, it only supports Android, but estending it to iOS should be trivial.